kellenmace/wpe-site-management-cli/README.md

 npm install
 ```

-3. Configure your WP Engine API credentials in the `.env` file:
+3. Create a `.env` file in the project root with your WP Engine API credentials:

 ```
 WP_ENGINE_API_USER_ID=your-api-user-id
 WP_ENGINE_API_PASSWORD=your-api-password
 ```

-You can get your API credentials from the WP Engine User Portal.
+You can enable API access and get your credentials by following the steps in the [WP Engine Customer API](https://wpengine.com/support/enabling-wp-engine-api/) Support Center article.

 ## Usage